heltonss/Development-enviroment/README.md

 # Development-enviroment
 Development environment with gulp, bower and injection automatic of the dependencies css, javascript, libraries in the index.html

-for to use there is no secret.
+for to use no there is secret.

+execute gulp in the terminal inside of the folder root

 only create the archives in the correspondents folders (styles / scripts) that automatically to be inserted in the index.html